GhelloZ/edh-logger-cli/README.md

 ## GitAds Sponsored
 [![Sponsored by GitAds](https://gitads.dev/v1/ad-serve?source=ghelloz/edhstats@github)](https://gitads.dev/v1/ad-track?source=ghelloz/edhstats@github)
-> Id the ad bothers you, just install and turn on an adblocker, or turn it off to give me some small money

 Simple Go CLI tool to log MTG Commander games and get stats for both decks and players.
 When it'll be complete I'll worry about writing a proper README.md file.